 Other developments affecting the book industry are Internet sales, self-publishing efforts, and on-demand printing.
 The Internet has provided an alternative way of ordering books, which has deeply affected brick-and-mortar bookstores.
 Internet outlets, such as Amazon, have experienced phenomenal growth, many times at the expense—even demise, as in the case of the Borders Group—of traditional booksellers.
 Today, some authors are also taking on the role of publisher and self-publishing their own work.
 In these instances, the author controls all stages of the production and distribution processes.
 On-demand printing refers to producing books as they are needed.
 This method usually allows high-quality books to be printed in a cost-effective manner.

-Publishers of greeting cards and stationery products are forecast to decline as customers use less expensive digital means and mobile technologies to send greetings.
-Industry analysts point to innovative products, including calendars, journals, and artworks, to keep this sector afloat.
-IBISWorld reported an annualized decline of 2.2 percent in this area during the five years leading up to 2019, with a rough outlook predicted through 2024.
-In contrast, sales of online greeting cards grew by nearly 9.0 percent annually in the same period.
+Publishers of greeting cards and stationery products are forecast to decline as customers use less expensive digital means and mobile technologies to send greetings, such as by messaging through social media.
+The products that had once kept this sector afloat, including calendars, journals, and artworks, are becoming increasingly obsolete.
+There are now fewer brick-and-mortar bookstores and retailers selling greeting cards and related products.
+IBISWorld reported an annualized decline of 4.3 percent in this area during the five years leading up to 2024.
+In contrast, sales of online greeting cards grew by nearly more than 18 percent annually from 2018 through 2023 (the most recent data available).
+During the pandemic, when physical contact was limited, people turned to online greeting cards to keep in touch.

 - Art Directors